WILLIAM

 not law: if the latter part be true, then written constitutions are absurd

-who have framed written constitutions contemplate them as forming the
+have framed written constitutions contemplate them as forming the fundamental

-fundamental and paramount law of the nation, and consequently the theory of
+and paramount law of the nation, and consequently the theory of every such

 constitution is void.